klamt-lab/Models_E.coli_High_ATP_Demand/README.md

 ### 2) Kinetic model

-This repository contains the two versions of the kinetic models (as described in the aforementioned paper), each in SBML and Copasi format:
+This repository contains the two versions of the kinetic models each in SBML and Copasi format (as described in the aforementioned paper), and the documentation to the model:

 - SBML file Model Version 1
 - Copasi file Model Version 1
 - SBML file Model Version 2
 - Copasi file Model Version 2
+- Model documentation